Estecka/ArtArchive/Readme.md

 - [Download](https://github.com/Estecka/ArtArchive/releases/tag/0.1.0) and unzip the software archive into some folder.
 - Open [`database\config.php`](database/config.php) in a text editor, and fill in your database information.
 - Open [`auth\config.php`](auth/config.php) in a text editor, and fill in the credentials you want to use for admin rights.
-- Upload the whole folder onto your website via FTP.
+- Upload the whole folder onto your server.
+	- If possible, match this repo's `public_html` folder with the one on your server.
+	- If your host forbids placing files outside of this folder, or does not offer this functionnality, just dump everything wheverver you're allowed to;
+	it will be emulated using url-rewriting.
 - In your web-broswer, navigate to your website and follow the Installation Wizard.
 (This require the credentials configured earlier.)